 Known Christians must face quite some discrimination at the community level regarding employment in the public and private sector.
-Promotion being denied is one of the most common forms of discrimination.
+One of the most common forms of discrimination is to deny a Christian promotion (on grounds of faith).

 Block 3.4: Christians been hindered in sharing community resources because of their faith (e.g. clean drinking water).
 (3.25 points)